BSc Agricultural Business Management with Foundation Year

 After successful completion of your foundation year, you’ll progress onto our three-year BSc Agricultural Business Management degree.

-The University of Reading is the highest-ranking UK university for this subject area and ranked 11th globally in the QS World University Rankings by Subject 2022 (Agriculture & Forestry).
+The University of Reading is the highest ranking UK university in this subject area, and is one of the top 20 universities in the world for Agriculture and Forestry (QS World University Rankings by Subject, 2023).

 This is a multi-disciplinary degree programme combining the study of management with agricultural processes, giving you an understanding of the economic and business principles that underlie management and its application to agricultural and land-based industries.
 You will gain skills in critical observation and analysis of financial and business management systems to go along with practical knowledge and commercial expertise.

 You will develop these skills through contact with a variety of industry professionals, with talks delivered by farm consultancies such as Savills, visits to a wide range of farming businesses and rural estates including Waitrose’s Leckford Estate and the Hall Hunter Partnership.
 There are also opportunities to attend conferences and seminars on farming and rural development, as well as chances to network and build relationships while you learn.

 In one of our most popular modules you will provide strategic advice to farm businesses based on real data and situations.
 The businesses do listen to your opinion, and take note of your recommendations.
 You will also complete a residential study tour within the UK to look at different farming enterprises as part of this degree.